It may take awhile, but the results are worth it! We asked an expert how to use henna to dye your hair at home

 By Diane Small

 Switching to a natural, gluten-free henna hair dye is a great step towards taking care of your hair – and your health.
-It’s particularly an excellent hair dye alternative for people with sensitive skin, but henna has more benefits, too.
+It’s particularly an excellent hair dye alternative for people with sensitive skin, but the henna plant has more benefits, too.
 For example, did you know that chewing on henna leaves is said to reduce the risk of gum disease and treat mouth ulcers?

 How does henna work?

-“The henna plant contains a natural red pigment, which when combined with the powder of another plant, indigo (Indigofera tinctoria), produces light brown, medium brown, dark brown and jet black colouring for your hair (or skin),” she says.
+“The henna plant contains a natural red pigment, which when combined with the powder of another plant, such as indigo (Indigofera tinctoria), produces light brown, medium brown, dark brown and jet black colouring for your hair (or skin),” she says.

 What do you need to watch out for when dyeing your hair with henna?